Education Administration Internships in Dublin

 Accommodation and WiFi

 Due to the layout of Dublin city, host families are usually based in suburban areas outside of the capital.
 Host family accommodation assignments are always made in consideration of the internship placement location, making efforts to ensure that any commute time to the placement is as convenient as possible.
-Nevertheless, it is wise to anticipate an average commute time of up to 40 - 45 minutes via bus or Dublin Area Rapid Transit system (“DART” is an electrified commuter rail railway network, which serves the coastal and city centre of Dublin).
+Nevertheless, it is wise to anticipate an average commute time of up to 40 - 45 minutes via bus or Dublin Area Rapid Transit system (“DART” is an electrified commuter rail railway network, which serves the coastal and city center of Dublin).

-Interns can purchase a weekly Dublin bus pass (LEAP card), which allows interns to ‘top up’ and enjoy unlimited travel on city centre forms of transport.
+Interns can purchase a weekly Dublin bus pass (LEAP card), which allows interns to ‘top up’ and enjoy unlimited travel on city center forms of transport.
 Expect to budget approx. €40 (approx. US$47) per week for this.
 Homestay accommodation includes a light laundry service and single room.

 It is important to note that extra nights of accommodation are not available with homestay accommodations.
 The Program Fee covers the accommodation from the Sunday night before the Monday start date and interns are required to depart by the Sunday morning of their last week.
 If extra nights of accommodation are required for an earlier arrival or later departure, they must be booked independently.